City repairs curb reported damaged 28 years ago — 16 years earlier than scheduled | CBC News

 "He certainly is, I think, a large part of why we're seeing the work done now instead of 16 years from now," Hawley said.

-Mayes appreciated the compliment, but a something of a loss to explain how the work took so long to complete.
+Mayes appreciated the compliment, but was at a loss to explain why the work took so long to complete.

 "You shouldn't have to wait 37 years — or 42 — or whatever it was going to be.
 Too bad it took this long, but very pleased we got it done now," Mayes said.